 Find out more about ISAs and discover the Top Ten questions about ISAs with our guide.

 All underlying growth (capital growth) is tax-free within an ISA, as is any income or dividends from the shares or funds that you hold within the ISA.

 When do I have to pay tax on stocks and shares?

-- Sale of shares and capital gains tax - If you dispose of an asset for more money than you bought it for, you’re said to have made a capital gain, or in more familiar terms, a profit.
-The gain you make - not the amount of money you receive for the asset - is liable to tax at a rate of between 18% and 28% for higher rate tax payers.
-Capital Gains Tax applies to the disposal of stocks and shares.
-Before any tax is payable though, you have an annual tax-free allowance for Capital Gains Tax, which is £10,900.
+If you dispose of an asset for more money than you bought it for, you are said to have made a capital gain, or in more familiar terms, a profit.
+The gain you make - not the amount of money you receive for the asset - is liable to capital gains tax (CGT) if you hold the asset outside an ISA.

 Under the current tax rules, each adult has an annual CGT allowance of £12,300.
 Where you make gains of more than this within the tax year you will have to pay tax.
 You may be able to reduce your tax bill by claiming reliefs or deducting losses you have made on the sale of shares.

 The tax rates on Capital Gains depend on whether you are a higher rate taxpayer or not.
 You pay tax at 20% if you are a higher rate taxpayer and have made gains above your annual CGT allowance.
 You pay CGT at 10% if you are a basic rate taxpayer and have exceeded your CGT allowance for the year.